risingwavelabs/risingwave-docs/docs/deploy/risingwave-docker-compose.md

 This topic describes how to start RisingWave using Docker Compose on a single machine.
 With this option, data is persisted in your preferred storage service, and observability is enabled for enhanced monitoring and analysis.

 In this option, RisingWave functions as an all-in-one service.
-All components of RisingWave, including the compute node, frontend node, meta node, and compactor node, are put into a single process.
+All components of RisingWave, including the compute node, meta node, and compactor node, are put into a single process.
 They are executed in different threads, eliminating the need to start each component as a separate process.

 However, please be aware that certain critical features, such as failover and resource management, are not implemented in this mode.
 Therefore, this option is not recommended for production deployments.
 For production deployments, please consider [RisingWave Cloud](/deploy/risingwave-cloud.md), [Kubernetes with Helm](/deploy/deploy-k8s-helm.md), or [Kubernetes with Operator](/deploy/risingwave-kubernetes.md).